taskiq-python/taskiq/docs/guide/cli.md

 taskiq worker mybroker:broker_var my_project.module1 my_project.module2
 ```

-### Autoimporting
+### Auto importing

 Enumerating all modules with tasks is not an option sometimes.
-That's why taskiq can autodiscover tasks in current directory recursively.
+That's why taskiq can auto-discover tasks in current directory recursively.

 We have two options for this:

-* `--tasks-pattern` or `-tp`.
+- `--tasks-pattern` or `-tp`.
   It's a name of files to import.
 By default is searches for all `tasks.py` files.
-* `--fs-discover` or `-fsd`.
+- `--fs-discover` or `-fsd`.
 This option enables search of task files in current directory recursively, using the given pattern.

 ### Type casts

 One of features taskiq have is automatic type casts.
-For examle you have a type-hinted task like this:
+For example you have a type-hinted task like this:

 ```python
 async def task(val: int) -> int:
     return val + 1